ChaoZhang173/1D-peloton/README.md

 ## Data Structure:
-STL Vector.
+1. STL Vector.
 Consider testing speed/memory using vector.
 The std::vector support random access which allows constant-time access to any element.
 Could use `reserve` or `resize` to manage memory allocation for vectors.
 Switch to use smart pointer `std::unique_ptr<std::vector<pdata_t>> particle_data`
 smart pointer could manage memory automatically.
+2. Particle Data
+   Use a smart pointer particle_data to store all particles in Global_Data class.
+   The 1st particle is near but NOT at the pellet surface New particles will be push and added into the particle list

 ## Usage: